 This relationship is summarized by the implication score “2-3,” which gives the number of sources followed by the number of groups which support this gene model.
 Each time the same pairwise model of genes is found in another source, the left-hand index of the implication score for that pairwise model increases by one; each time it is found in another group from the same source, the right-hand index increases by one.

 Step 3

 Break down the gene-gene models into all pairwise combinations of SNPs across the genes within sources light and paint.

+Configuration: